romain-bardou/romain-bardou/README.md

 # Hi there 👋

-My name is Romain Bardou, I am a from France 🇫🇷, currently living in Sydney 🇦🇺.
+My name is Romain, I am a from France 🇫🇷, currently living in Sydney 🇦🇺.

 I am studying Data Analytics 📊 and working on side projects to keep learning new skills.